luiscoco/AWS_ECR_Upload_.NET_8_Web_API/README.md

-# AWS_ECR: How to Upload a .NET 8 Web API
+# AWS_ECR: How to Upload .NET 8 Web API